-(1) At least 90 days before the expiration of a Commissioner's term, and any time there is a vacancy on the Commission, the Nominating Committee shall make publicly available a Request for Application for Commissioner ("Request").
-The Request shall include a form for applying to be a candidate for Commissioner and state the:

-- (A) process for selecting a Commissioner; - (B) description of specific duties and responsibilities of a Commissioner; - (C) qualifications for becoming a Commissioner; and - (D) timeline for Commissioner selection.
+- (c) Appointment.
+Except as provided in subsection (a) of this section addressing an interim Commission, Commissioners shall be appointed by the Mayor from among candidates nominated by the Nominating Committee.
+Each appointment shall be subject to City Council approval. - (1) At least 90 days before the expiration of a Commissioner's term, and any time there is a vacancy on the Commission, the Nominating Committee shall make publicly available a Request for Application for Commissioner ("Request").
+The Request shall include a form for applying to be a candidate for Commissioner and state the: - (A) process for selecting a Commissioner; - (B) description of specific duties and responsibilities of a Commissioner: - (C) qualifications for becoming a Commissioner; and - (D) timeline for Commissioner selection.

-An application shall be made in writing, shall state how the applicant meets the qualifications established in this Chapter, shall contain at least three letters of support from people familiar with the applicant's qualifications, and shall include any additional information that the Nominating Committee deems appropriate for consideration.
-Applicants may include with their application a written statement describing their experience with policing and the criminal legal system that may have had an impact on their life and on their interest in serving on the Commission.
-The Nominating Committee may consider this experience when selecting candidates.
+An application shall be made in writing, shall state how the applicant meets the qualifications established in this Chapter, shall contain at least three letters of recommendation, and shall include any additional information that the Nominating Committee deems appropriate for consideration.

 (2) The Nominating Committee shall receive applications for 30 days after issuing the Request.
 After reviewing all applications received, the Nominating Committee shall select as finalists no fewer than four qualified candidates for each existing vacancy or expiring term on the Commission, or shall submit all qualified candidates if the Nominating Committee determines that fewer than four candidates are qualified.
-The Nominating Committee shall conduct interviews of all finalists the Nominating Committee in order to be nominated.
-The two applicants receiving the most votes will be selected as nominees.
-The Nominating Committee shall promptly transmit the list of nominees and each nominee's application materials to the Mayor.
+The Nominating Committee shall conduct in-person interviews of all finalists: